tracysgit/seanne-astro/README.md

 ## Installation

-- Make sure your Node version is 18.14.1 or newer
+- Make sure your Node version is 18.14.1 or newer ("node -v")
-- cd to the directory and "npm install"
+- cd to the correct directory and "npm install"
 - "npm run dev"
 - When ready to generate files for the web: "npm run build"
 - Push modified files to the web server